Percentage Lease: What it Is and How it Works

 A percentage lease can benefit either the tenant or landlord.
 Certain tenants may enjoy percentage leases due to the lower monthly fixed rental costs.
 Their use often applies to high traffic areas such as shopping malls, outlets, and shopping centers since percentage leases can benefit tenants with high and low sales volumes.

 Percentage leases benefit the property owner as they allow for the strategic selection of the businesses that will occupy the retail space.
 As a result, strategic leasing can increase customer traffic to the space, allowing the landlord to negotiate a percentage of sales over time.
+However, not all businesses may be willing to agree to a percentage lease, which may limit the landlord’s options.

 A percentage lease is not appropriate for every commercial rental situation.
 Always seek legal advice if you have questions about how to structure and negotiate your lease terms.
-For example, you may want to consider gross leases for commercial office lease rentals or modified gross leases for entire building leases .
+For example, you may want to consider gross leases for commercial office lease rentals or modified gross leases for entire building leases.

 Terms to Negotiation in a Percentage Lease